tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:id="GoogleSheets.GotRowData"} GotRowData(*rowDataList*{:.list})
 : After calling the ReadRow method, the data in the row will be stored as a list of text values in rowDataList.

+{:id="GoogleSheets.GotSheetData"} GotSheetData(*sheetData*{:.list})
+: After calling the ReadSheet method, the data in the range will be stored as a list of rows, where every row is another list of text, in `sheetData`.

 ### Methods  {#GoogleSheets-Methods}